 The REM stage is also when most vivid dreaming occurs.
 The brain temporarily paralyzes the muscles to prevent the body from acting out these dreams.

 Importantly, a person has to get enough deep sleep to allow the brain and body to repair themselves.
 This will help the person feel restored.
 The amount of deep sleep an individual has will relate to how much overall sleep they get.
 Sleeping

 If the body does not get enough deep sleep one day, it will compensate the next time it can get sleep by quickly moving through the cycles to reach the deepest levels of sleep more quickly and stay there longer.

 However, if the person regularly does not get enough deep sleep, this may start to affect the brain.

-As the American Sleep Association note, the most important thing that a person can do to increase the amount of deep sleep that they get each night is to set aside more time for sleep.
+As the AASM notes, the most important thing that a person can do is to set aside more time for sleep.
 Doing so allows the body to go through more sleep cycles, which makes it possible to have more deep sleep.

 - doing vigorous exercise, such as swimming, jogging, or running, early in the day rather than before bedtime

-- warming up the body in a spa or hot sauna
+- warming up the body in a spa or hot sauna before going to sleep

 - avoiding blue lights, such as smartphones or computers near bedtime

 - keeping the room as dark as possible by covering windows and turning off lights from alarm clocks and other electronic devices